pytorch/torchchat/README.md

 For high-performance devices such as GPUs, quantization provides a way to reduce the memory bandwidth required to and take advantage of the massive compute capabilities provided by today's server-based accelerators such as GPUs.
-The
+In addition to reducing the memory bandwidth required to compute a result faster by avoiding stalls, quantization allows accelerators (which usually have a limited amount of memory) to store and process larger models than they would otherwise be able to.

 #### Embedding quantization (8 bit integer, groupwise)
 The simplest way to quantize embedding tables is with int8 groupwise quantization, where each value is represented by an 8 bit integer, and a